opensearch-project/oui/CONTRIBUTING.md

 ### How we assign work and define our roadmap

-EUI is built primarily by employees of Elastic.
+OUI is built primarily by employees of Elastic.
 We try to do this in the open as much as possible, but do utilize closed meetings and other planning tools to dictate our longer term roadmap.
 We try to transcribe the decisions from these discussions in the form of specifications to Github issues for transparency.
 In general, once on Github, any issue can be worked on by the community.
 We sometimes reserve larger projects or ones that are core to our roadmap or design to be done internally.
 In these cases we mark these issues as `assigned` to a person using Github.
 We do not, as a policy, assign issues to community members.
 If you find an issue that is not assigned, assume that you are welcome to work on it and can submit a pull request.
 Feel free to leave a comment to mark intent and avoid conflict.

 ### How to ensure the timely review of pull requests

-To help the maintainers of EUI better respond to your pull requests please try to adhere to the following guidelines:
+To help the maintainers of OUI better respond to your pull requests please try to adhere to the following guidelines:

 1. Treat each other professionally and assume best intent in each others work and suggestions
 2. Include screenshots and a summary of your changes in the PR description